LaksamanaGuntur/set_of_recipes/README.md

 Open your ide, and then run the app

 ## How to test
-Go to 'test' package, right cursor click, and then 'Run tests in widget_test.dart'
+Go to 'test' package, click right cursor, and then 'Run tests in widget_test.dart'

 ## Instructions use the app
 - Select date or it would be today date if it not selected